GSA/challenges-and-prizes/_all-challenges/1116-lithium-battery-portable-hazard-containment-challenge.md

 challenge-manager-email: marissa.wagler@navy.mil
 point-of-contact: marissa.wagler@navy.mil
 description: >-
-  **Five (5) participants have been selected to participate in Phase II of the Lithium Battery Man Portable Hazard Containment Prize Challenge.
+  **Three (3) participants have been selected for invitation to participate in Phase III of the Lithium Battery Man Portable Hazard Containment Prize Challenge.
 Participant names are listed below in alphabetical order:**

+  1. Fire Containment Concepts

+  2. Mistral, Inc.

+  3. Zarges, Inc.

+  Five (5) participants were selected to participate in Phase II of the Lithium Battery Man Portable Hazard Containment Prize Challenge.
+Participant names are listed below in alphabetical order:

   1. Americase, LLC